2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 • Mutations in ATM, CDH1, and CHEK2 were linked to an increased risk of ER-positive breast cancer and more frequent in non-Hispanic white women.

-These studies are ongoing and will provide additional new insights into differences in specific gene mutations associated with race as well as breast cancer subtype.
+These studies are ongoing and will provide additional insights into differences in specific gene mutations associated with race as well as breast cancer subtype.

 Looking forward